MC

 About The Marcus Corporation

+Headquartered within the communication services sector, The Marcus Corporation focuses on Entertainment services and products.
 The Marcus Corporation, together with its subsidiaries, owns and operates movie theatres, and hotels and resorts in the United States.
-The $581.1M market capitalization puts MCS squarely in small-cap range for its industry.
+Valued at $690.5M, MCS is a small-cap name in its sector.
 The company operates a family entertainment center and multiscreen motion picture theatres under the Marcus Theatres, Movie Tavern by Marcus, and BistroPlex brand names.

 Key stats